Rohan Mustafa

-Rohan Mustafa (روہن مصطفی; born: 7 October; 1988) is a Pakistani-born cricketer who plays for the United Arab Emirates national cricket team.
-He is the former captain of the United Arab Emirates national team.
-He is a left-handed batsman and right-arm off-spin bowler.
+Rohan Mustafa (روہن مصطفی; born 7 October 1988) is a Pakistani-born cricketer who has played for the United Arab Emirates national cricket team since 2007.
+He is a former national captain, and plays as a left-handed batsman and right-arm off-spin bowler.

 Early life

-Mustafa was born in Kohat, in Pakistan's North-West Frontier Province.
-His family moved to the UAE when he was 10, where his father had a car sales business in Sharjah.
-He soon enrolled in the Sharjah Cricket Academy to pursue his career in cricket and his father provided him huge support to fulfill his cricketing ambitions.
-His father was also one of his cricketing mentors from his young age.
+Mustafa was born in Kohat, in Pakistan's Khyber Pakhtunkhwa province.
+When he was 10 his family moved to the UAE, where his father had a car sales business in Sharjah.
+He enrolled in the Sharjah Cricket Academy to pursue his career in cricket and his father provided him huge support to fulfill his cricketing ambitions.
+His father was also one of his cricketing mentors from a young age.

-His father died suddenly when he was 15.
-Soon after the death of his father, his family had returned to Pakistan.
-He initially struggled to cope up following his father's death and also endured difficulties to pursue his cricket career due to the financial constraints faced by his family.
-He was eventually picked for UAE U-19 national team in 2007.
-His mother and sister currently live in Pakistan while his brother had relocated to Chile.
+Mustafa's father died suddenly when he was 15.
+His family returned to Pakistan soon afterwards.
+He initially struggled to cope following his father's death and also endured difficulties to pursue his cricket career due to the financial constraints faced by the family.
+He was eventually picked for the UAE U-19 national team in 2007.
+His mother and sister currently live in Pakistan while his brother has relocated to Chile.